ndemeyvan/ejara_test_tracking_app_ndeme_yvan/README.md

 - Field validation
 - Screen divided into the most important components for greater reusability (buttons, text fields, etc.)
 - Project to separate and divide into specific folders
+- Basic event management

 ## We should not expect :
 - Features integrated with a backend
 - Full screen implementation logics with amplitude as mentionned on doc
+- Not all types of event have been take in charge

 ## Change amplitude API_KEY